Bachelor of Business

 (SYD = Sydney MEL = Melbourne PNG = Papua New Guinea)

-On-campus students can also study any Bachelor of Business major by distance education.
+On-campus students can also study any Bachelor of Business major online.
 Some majors, study streams and units may not be available at each location.

 Assessment may be in the form of essays, reports, audio or video presentations, online quizzes, case analyses, and examinations.